 The protagonist's therapist in the Stephen King short story The Boogeymanis a horrific subversion; he's actually the titular boogeyman who killed the protagonist's children, and it's implied will now kill him as well.

 Averted in Jim C. Hines' Magic Ex Libris series: Nidhi Shah, while she's a Muggle in the sense that she doesn't have magic, is in on The Masquerade and is specifically employed as a psychiatrist to the Porters.
 There certainly isn't any shortage of work for her to do.

 Live Action TV

-In Doctor Who, Amy is twice sent to therapy when others find out what she’s experienced and can’t believe it’s real: in “The Eleventh Hour” because of her tales of The Raggedy Doctor, and in “The Big Bang” where all the stars have gone out and young Amy is the only person in the world who remembers them.
+In Doctor Who, Amy is twice sent to therapy when others find out what she’s experienced and can’t believe it’s real: in “The Eleventh Hour” because of her tales of The Raggedy Doctor, and in “The Big Bang” where all the stars have gone out and young Amy is one of few people in the world who remember them.